davidfehr/FCA/README.md

 FCA
 ===
 Some stuff for the amazing FCA.
-Could be something for "Karteln" oder "Mannschaftskasse"...;-)
+Could be something for "Karteln", "Mannschaftskasse" or for the new FCA-Webpage ...;-)